PJalovaara/CPP2021-TD1/src/readme.md

 # Source content
-This folder should contain only hpp/cpp files of your implementation.
+This folder should contain only cpp files of your implementation.
 The hpp files are in a separate directory `include`.

 You can create a summary of files here.
 It might be useful to describe